 How turbines harvest maximum energy

-If you've ever seen a wind turbine, you'll know that they are
+If you've ever stood beneath a large wind turbine, you'll know that they are

 absolutely gigantic and mounted on incredibly high towers.
-The bigger
+The longer

 the rotor blades, the more energy they can capture from the wind.
 The